Smorkster/Scriptmenu/README.md

 <br>

 ## Localization
 The FileOps module (see below) has functionality for embedding localization in scripts.
-Localization means that scripts can have text strings depending on the language installed in the operating system.
-That is, if the language in the operatingsystem is Swedish, "sv-SE" will be culture to import.
+Localization means that scripts can have text strings depending on the language specified for the scriptmenu (in SDGUI.ps1).
+That is, if the language should be swedish, culture will be set as "sv-SE".
+To see available cultures, run this code:

+    [System.Globalization.CultureInfo]::GetCultures( "AllCultures" )

 A localization file MUST have the same name as the script file and have the file extension ".psd1".
-If the file name differs, the file will not be loaded.
+If the filename differs, the locale will not be loaded and no textstrings will be available for the script.

 Scripts that use localization MUST have its localization-file placed as follows:
   * In the "Localization" folder
   * Folder with the name of the selected culture.
-The default for SDGUI is "sv-SE".
+The default for GUI is "sv-SE".
 If another culture is used for the strings, the culture name needs to be specified in the ArgumentList when importing the FileOps module, like so:

       `Import-Module "$( $args [0] )\Modules\<Module-name>.psm1" -Force -ArgumentList "sv-SE"`

-  * Folder structure according to the location of the script file.
+  * Folder structure like that of the script file.

 Example:
-If the script file "Test.ps1" is located in Script\Computer, there should be a file located according to:
+If the script file "Test.ps1" is located in Script\Computer, and uses swedish for the textstring, the file is located at:

 `Localization\sv-SE\Computer\Test.psd1`

 The filecontent **MUST** start with: